EUROPEAN HAPKIDO ALLIANCE

 or telephone 07732327999

-Grandmaster Sam Plumb is considered one of the foremost practitioners of Hapkido in Europe.
+Grandmaster Sam Plumb is the highest ranked Hapkido instructor in the U.K. and is considered one of the foremost practitioners of Hapkido in Europe.
 In fact, he has been described by Grandmaster Sung Soo Lee as "the Father of Hapkido not only in the UK but also in Europe".
 He has led a dedicated effort in the development of Hapkido and has taught hundreds of loyal students, with many of them becoming instructors themselves.
 Martial artists from all styles have, and continue to, seek his teachings.

 Master Sam has studied martial arts for over 50 years and holds the rank of 8th Dan black belt in Hapkido.
 He is the founder and the Chief Master Instructor of the European Hapkido Alliance.
 He is the President of Moo Hak Kwan Hapkido in Europe, an appointment awarded to him by Grandmaster Sung Soo Lee, the founder of Moo Hak Kwan.
 He is also the UK representaive for the Korea Moo Moo Kwan Hapkido Association and the Sugi Hapkido Federation.
 Hapkido Kuk Sul Won, Moo Hak Kwan Hapkido, Sugi Hapkido and Moo Moo Kwan Hapkido have all played a significant role in the development of the EHA.